EphemSpirit/hangman/README.md

 Players get 10 wrong guesses before the game exits and shows them what the word was!

-The main purpose of this project was to use serialization in Ruby, letting the player save and load their game if they want to stop in the middle of a game and resume it later.
+The main purpose of this project is to use serialization in Ruby, letting the player save and load their game if they want to stop in the middle of a game and resume it later.

 Built as part of <i>The Odin Project</i> curriculum.